pudo/dataset/docs/queries.rst

 To run more complex queries with JOINs, or to perform GROUP BY-style aggregation, you can also use :py:meth:`db.query() <dataset.Database.query>` to run raw SQL queries instead.
-This also supports paramterisation to avoid SQL injections.
+This also supports parameterisation to avoid SQL injections.

 Finally, you should consider falling back to SQLAlchemy_ core to construct